AScustomWorks/AS/README.md

 ### Reverb Stereo
 Stereo version of the Reverb module, BLEND is replaced with a DRY /WET knob, to work better when used with a mixer send/return ports.

-V 0.6.7: First relase of this module.
+V 0.6.7: First release of this module.

 ### Tremolo
-Tremolo Fx module with SHAPE, SPEED and BLEND parameters, and a phase switch (set your effect, duplicate the module and invert the phase for stereo tremolo setup)your Tremolo to go!.
+Tremolo Fx module with SHAPE, SPEED and BLEND parameters, and a phase switch (set your effect, duplicate the module and invert the phase for stereo tremolo setup) your Tremolo to go!.

-0.5.6: First relase of this module.
+0.5.6: First release of this module.

 V 0.6.3: bypass CV input added.